-27 Aug Back pain – a victim between the thorax and the pelvis.
+27 Jun Back pain – a victim between the thorax and the pelvis.

-3. Hips stretch; lie on your back, place feet flat on a wall.
+3. Hips stretch; lie on your back, place feet flat on a wall with knees at 90 degrees.
 Lift one ankle and place it over the opposite knee.
 Then roll pelvis away from you.
 Feel the stretch in your buttock muscles.

 There are many more stretches that can be prescribed specifically for your body.